Combatd/AgileProjectManagement/README.md

   * A customer representative is needed in the Agile team

 * If there is no Product Owner, the software developers may just start finishing the easiest features first
   * Not always maximum value

+* Scrum Master Certifications are far and wide, more than others - very interested role
+* Pulling someone off an Agile team bottlenecks their work
+* Communication and Cross-Functional Teams is related